Learning Multi-resolution Graph Edge Embedding for Discovering Brain Network Dysfunction in Neurological Disorders: Conclusion

 \section{Conclusion}

-In this paper, we developed a novel convolution neural network framework that is designed to perform traditional classification tasks with a population of graphs.
-We first defined a novel graph transform to derive its multi-resolution representations of a graph matrix (not a signal on the nodes), and used them as a means to obtain feature maps that are better suited to perform classification on graphs.
-Using a parametric kernel, our framework, i.e., MGNN, can train well with relatively small training samples and its effectiveness was validated with extensive experiments on two independent datasets: 1) functional brain connectivity (ADHD-200) and 2) structural brain connectivity (ADNI) datasets.
-We achieved improved performances over existing baselines, and the results yielded clinically sound results on ADHD and AD that are supported by existing literature.
-We believe that our MGNN has significant potential to be practically applied to those application domains with graph data where they still suffer from lack of samples.
+We developed a novel graph transform-based CNN framework designed to perform classification tasks with a population of registered graphs.
+The transform derives multi-resolution representations of a graph matrix, i.e., edges, that serve as effective features suited to perform classification on graphs.
+Using a parametric kernel, our framework, i.e., MENET, can train well with relatively small sample size and was validated with extensive experiments on two independent connectivity datasets, yielding clinically sound results on AD and ADHD supported by existing literature.
+We believe that MENET has significant potential to domains with graph data practically challenged by small sample sizes.

+{\textbf{Acknowledgments}}.
+This research was supported by NSF IIS CRII 1948510, NSF IIS 2008602, NIH R01 AG059312, IITP-2020-2015-0-00742, and IITP-2019-0-01906 funded by MSIT (AI Graduate School Program at POSTECH).

 { }